Artistic depictions of the Partition of India: Kingdom's End and Other Stories

+"Toba Tek Singh" was the basis for Ken McMullen's 1987 film Partition.

 Raavi Paar and Other Stories

 Raavi Paar and Other Stories (2000) is a collection of stories by Sampooran Singh Gulzar that deal with the partition of India and Pakistan.

 The book was published by HarperCollins Publishers India ISBN 81-7223-275-6.

 Sacred Games

 While Vikram Chandra's 2006 novel Sacred Games is not about partition, it does contain a long and graphic chapter describing the main character's mother's flight as a young Sikh girl from what would become Pakistani Punjab, during which her beloved older sister was abducted.

 Train to Pakistan

 This saga by Khushwant Singh was first published in 1956.
 Singh's version of the Partition is a social one, providing human accounts in a diverse, detailed character base where each person has unique points of view, pointing out that everyone is equally at fault and that placing blame was irrelevant.
 Interwoven with this point are the subtle questions of morality which Singh asks through his characters, such as whether or not the bad needs to be recognized to promote the good, and what constitutes a good deed.
 It was adapted into a Hindi film by the same name by Pamela Rooks in 1998.

 Train to Pakistan (1990).
 Grove Press; ISBN 0-8021-3221-9.